Appendices

 Miscellaneous

 A comprehensive gallery featuring head shots and bios of rikishi, oyakata, gyoji, yobidashi and more (correct to the beginning of 2023).
-Pre-bout rituals explained; What do the gyoji say?
+Pre-bout rituals explained; What do the gyoji say?; the infamous report Expert Panel Recommendations on the Preservation and Development of Ozumo from April 2021; that time half a stable went AWOL because the stablemaster’s wife was being too harsh on them; interview with a yobidashi; countdown until Onokuni reaches mandatory retirement age

 1. Yobidashi sings the names of the rikishi about to bout in turn, then rikishi ascend the dohyo